dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Introduction

-This is a transcribe with some modifications of the discussion we had on an episode of  [FetaReport](www.fetareport.gr).
+This is a transcription of the discussion we had on an episode of [FetaReport](www.fetareport.gr) with many modifications.
 Although the original content is in Greek, we thought that it might be good to release our content for an international audience.
 If you think that such content would be of interest to you even if spoken with funny accents, please reach out to us or leave a comment here so that we will react to your feedback and start recording in English or blog more.

 It is important to note that there is no perfect job.
 What constitutes a red flag for one, might be a green flag for another.
 Also, what one wants from a